imaneaity/TerraProject/README.md

 # The steps
-The steps undertaken for the completion of this project are as follows:
+The steps undertaken for the completion of this project are as follows (see commits to understand the changes made at each step):
 1. Deploying a remote backend in an S3 bucket for storage and a DynamoDB for locking the state file.
 The code is contained in the /aws_backend file
 2. Creating a basic web app architecture that contains these elements:
     - EC2 instances